OngidiGeofrey/OngidiGeofrey/README.md

 - 👋

-My name is Ongidi Geofrey.
+My name is Ongidi E. Geofrey.
 I am a result-driven Software developer.I aim to explore, build and practice building and manage world-class systems by creating functional, simple and attractive systems .

 My excellent problem solving skills combined with a can-do attitude enables me to ensure the system’s performance, design, and user experience are up to the required standards.